-While the Covered Activities take place over the entire ITP Area, the resultant take will occur at or near the spring outlets.
+The While the Covered Activities take place over the entire ITP Area and in this well integrated hydrologic system affect the amount of groundwater flowing through the Aquifer and issuing from the spring outlets.
+The, the resultant take of Covered Species will occur throughout the Aquifer as well as at or near the spring outlets.
 Take affects the populations at each outlet to somewhat different degrees and at slightly different times, depending on the total spring discharge and resultant water levels and chemistry.
 Table 5-6 shows the baseline flows and recurrence (nonexceedance) frequencies (percentage of time flow is at or below a designated rate) for each outlet that correspond to take resulting from habitat, behavioral, and physiological responses.
-Combined flows greater than 30 cfs (DO concentration > 5.0 mg/L) are not considered to annoy, harass, or harm the Covered Species at any perennial outlet as a result of the Covered Activities; therefore no take occurs.
-Combined flows greater-than-20 through 30 cfs (4.5 mg/L < DO concentration \leq 5.0 mg/L) cause mostly sub-lethal behavioral effects and therefore, annoy or harass (take) the Covered Species as a result of the Covered Activities.
-Combined flows equal to or less than 20 cfs (DO concentration \leq 4.5 mg/L) cause physiological sub-lethal to lethal effects and therefore, annoy, harass, or harm (take) a variable portion of the Covered Species as a result of the Covered Activities.
+Combined flows greater than 30 cfs (DO concentration > 5.0 mg/L) are not considered to annoy, harass, or harm the Covered Species within the Aquifer or at any perennial outlet as a result of the Covered Activities; therefore no take occurs.
+Combined flows greaterthan-20 through 30 cfs (4.5 mg/L < DO concentration \le 5.0 mg/L) cause mostly sub-lethal behavioral effects and therefore, annoy or harass (take) the Covered Species as a result of the Covered Activities.
+Combined flows equal to or less than 20 cfs (DO concentration $\leq 4.5 \text{ mg/L}$) cause physiological sub-lethal to lethal effects and therefore, annoy, harass, or harm (take) a variable portion of the Covered Species as a result of the Covered Activities.